Sampriti-Mitra/dialogflow-slack-sdk/README.md

 Follow the steps to obtain the credentials and setup the [/functions/config/token.go](https://github.com/Sampriti-Mitra/dialogflow-slack-sdk/blob/main/functions/config/token.go) file to deploy and start the integration:<br>
 1. In the Slack API, go to the basic information for your app and install the app to your workspace.
 2. On installing the app to the workspace, you should be able to see a token in OAuth & Permissions.
 This is your BOT_TOKEN.
 3. In Basic Information section for the app, create an APP_TOKEN under the App-Level Tokens.
-Copy both and replace the values in config/token.go
-4. In Basic Information section  for the app, click on Show for Signing Secret, copy it and replace the value in config/token.go.
+4. In Basic Information section  for the app, click on Show for Signing Secret.
+   Copy and replace all token the values above in config/token.go file.
 5. On slack, go to the channel(s) you want the slack bot to have access to and invite the bot to the channel.
 Alternatively, you can type /invite on the channel

-There are two modes in slack to obtain information about events occuring in slack.
+There are two modes in slack to obtain information about events occurring in slack.
-1. Through The Events Api
+1. Through Event subscription via The Events Api
 2. Through socket mode
-To switch to socket mode, go to socket mode tab on slack api and turn on socket mode.
+To switch to socket mode, go to socket mode tab on slack api and turn on socket mode. <br>
    Follow the App Engine set up below and then refer [README](https://github.com/Sampriti-Mitra/dialogflow-slack-sdk/blob/main/functions/socket_mode/README.md)

 ## Deploying via App Engine

-For deploying via Cloud Functions see this [README](https://github.com/Sampriti-Mitra/dialogflow-slack-sdk/blob/main/functions/README.md)

 ### Setup

 1. Go into the project's settings and click on the Project ID link to open its associated GCP Project.
 2. Click on the navigation menu in the GCP console and click "Billing".
 Set up and enable billing for the project.
-3. Enable Google App Engine or Google Cloud Functions, according to what you want to use, for the project [here](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com,run.googleapis.com).
+3. Enable Google App Engine for the project [here](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com,run.googleapis.com).
 4. Clone this git repository onto your local machine or development environment:
    `git clone [repository url]`